 Chaz Benton '15 (Spanish) worked with the Stellyes Center for Global Studies to study abroad in Barcelona, Spain, which turned out to be helpful when he was selected to play on an NCAA Division III all-star football team at an exhibition game in Mexico.

-Annelise Hablutzel '16 (physics) went to the Bastian Family Career Center to secure a research internship in electrostatic physics at the University of Griefwald in Germany.
+Annelise Hablutzel '16 (physics) went to the Bastian Family Center for Career Success to secure a research internship in electrostatic physics at the University of Griefwald in Germany.

 Celinda Davis '15 (history) worked with the Kleine Center to join—and then to lead—Blessings in a Backpack, a student club that collects and distributes food donations to local grade-school children.